 Step Forward Paper™ saves lots of trees

-- Made with 80 per cent wheat straw, saving trees.
+- Made with 80 per cent wheat straw waste, saving trees.

 - The first paper of its kind to hit shelves in North America